-We are conducting business with substantial modifications to employee travel, employee work locations and virtualization or cancellations of all sales and marketing events.
-We have substantially modified interactions with customers and suppliers, among other modifications, including customer purchasing decisions.
-We have also accessed government assistance in the form of the Innovative Assistance Program (IAP) during the second quarter of 2020 and the Industrial Research Assistance Program (IRAP) which was completed at the end of the second quarter of 2020.
+Since the onset of COVID-19, we are conducting business with substantial modifications to employee travel, employee work locations and virtualization or cancellations of sales and marketing events.
+We have substantially modified interactions with customers and suppliers, including customer purchasing decisions.
 We may take further actions that alter our business operations as may be required by governments, or that we determine are in the best interest of our employees, customers, partners, suppliers, and shareholders.
 However, there is no certainty that such measures will be sufficient to mitigate the direct and indirect effects of the virus and our business, financial condition and results of operations could be affected.
 The degree to which COVID-19 will affect our results and operations will depend on future developments that are highly uncertain and cannot currently be predicted, including, but not limited to, the duration, extent and severity of the COVID-19 pandemic, actions taken to contain the virus, the impact of the pandemic and related restrictions on economic activity and the extent of the impact of these and other factors on our employees, partners, suppliers and customers.
 COVID-19 has also caused heightened uncertainty in the global economy.
 If economic growth slows further or if a recession develops, customers may not have the financial means to subscribe for our software and services, negatively impacting our results of operations.
 Since the impact of COVID-19 is ongoing, the effect of the COVID-19 outbreak and the related impact on the global economy may not be fully reflected in our results of operations until future periods.
 Further, volatility in the capital markets has been heightened during recent months and such volatility may continue, which may cause declines in the price of our shares.